-The basis of the Budwig diet is a mix of flaxseed oil and cottage cheese or quark, which is another bland cheese.
+The basis of the Budwig diet is a mixture of flaxseed oil and either cottage cheese or quark, another bland cheese.
 A person may also use low fat milk or yogurt.

-People on the diet may consume upwards of 6 tablespoons of flaxseed oil and 12 tablespoons of cottage cheese or quark per day to be eaten at different times throughout the day but always as a mixture.
+People on the diet should aim to eat 1.5 oz of flaxseed oil and 4 oz of cottage cheese or quark per day.
+They should eat these at different times throughout the day but always as a mixture.

-While there is evidence that flaxseed may fight cancer in animals, there is not much research available about the effect of flaxseed in humans with cancer.
+However, there is not much recent research available about the effects of flaxseed in humans with cancer.

 In one small trial from 2001, the researchers recruited 25 men with prostate cancer and found that enriching the diet with flaxseed might lower the levels of the male hormone testosterone.
-Reducing the amount of this hormone helped reduce the size of the tumors.
+Decreasing the amount of this hormone may help reduce the size of the tumors.